USEPA/WNTR/documentation/resilience.rst

 Fraction of delivered quality		Fraction of delivered quality (FDQ) is the fraction of time periods where water quality standards are met [Ostfeld2002]_.
 					This metric can be computed as a function of time or space using the :doc:`fdq</apidoc/wntr.metrics.fraction_delivered>` method

-Average water consumed per day		Average water consumed per day is computed at each node, based on node demand and demand patterns [USEPA2014b]_.
+Average water consumed			Average water consumed is computed at each node, based on node demand and demand patterns [USEPA2015]_.
-					The metric can be computed using the :doc:`average_water_consumed_perday</apidoc/wntr.metrics.health_impacts>` method.
+					The metric can be computed using the :doc:`average_water_consumed</apidoc/wntr.metrics.health_impacts>` method.

 Population impacted			As stated above, population that is impacted by a specific quantity can be computed using the
 					:doc:`population_impacted</apidoc/wntr.metrics.health_impacts>` method.
 This can be applied to water quality metrics.